kafkas/firewalk/README.md

 ## API

-You will be using factory functions provided by this library to create traversers and migrators.
-This library also provides you with the TypeScript types for the important objects that you will be interacting with.
+To create traversers and migrators, you will be using factory functions provided by this library.
+We also provide you with the TypeScript types for the important objects that you will be interacting with.
+The generic parameter `T` that we use throughout the docs refers to the shape of the documents in the traversable and defaults to [FirebaseFirestore.DocumentData](https://github.com/googleapis/nodejs-firestore/blob/28d645bd3e368abde592bfa2611de3378ca175a6/types/firestore.d.ts#L28).

 Please note that although the Github docs for this project are work-in-progress, the JSDocs and TypeScript types are solid and I'm sure you'll find them useful!

 ### createBatchMigrator